nodeMD/tenisBooking/README.md

 ## Output Files

-- `availability.json`: Contains the JSON output
+- `availability.json`: Contains the JSON output for the last checked club
-- `debug.html`: Raw HTML response for debugging purposes
+- `debug.html`: Raw HTML response for debugging purposes (overwritten on each run)

+> **Note**: When using `checkAvailiability.sh`, only the results from the last club checked will remain in `availability.json`.

 ## Dependencies